cloudogu/k8s-appops-security-talks/docs/slides/06-network-policies.md

 * Allow external access to ingress controller
 * Allow access to DNS from every namespace
+* Allow DNS egress to the outside (if needed)

 Note:
 * Allow external access to ingress controller
   (otherwise no more external access on any cluster resource)
 * Allow access to kube-dns/core-dns to every namespace
   (otherwise no more service discovery by name)
+* Allow DNS egress to the outside (if needed)
+  (otherwise no resolution of external names)